jenofdoom/intro-full-stack-js/README.md

 ## Building the application

 We're going to build a classroom voting application.
 We'll be using JavaScript both on the server side (node, express, socket.io) and on the client side (react, Chart.js, and the socket.io client side library).
+There are git tags in this repo that can help you just between the steps if you are looking for a shortcut rather than writing everything yourself.

 ### Serving index.html

+(do `git checkout step-0` if you want to jump to this point)

 We'll need a web server in order to serve our stub index.html file properly.
 Create a file called `app.js` in the root folder of the application with the following code: